wp-cli/i18n-command/README.md

 		This can be useful when you want to create multiple POT files from the same source directory with slightly different content and no duplicate strings between them.

+	[--subtract-and-merge]
+		Whether source code references and comments from the generated POT file should be instead added to the POT file used for subtraction.
+Warning: this modifies the files passed to `--subtract`!

 	[--include=<paths>]
 		Comma-separated list of files and paths that should be used for string extraction.
 		If provided, only these files and folders will be taken into account for string extraction.